arielaamm/Drone-Management-System/README.md

 1. Customer List: This screen displays a list of all customers in the system.
 Clicking on a customer opens the Customer Details screen.

-2.Customer Details: This screen displays the details of a selected customer, including their name, email address, and ID.
+2. Customer Details: This screen displays the details of a selected customer, including their name, email address, and ID.
 It also includes a list of all drones assigned to the customer.
 From this screen, you can edit the customer's information or assign a new drone to the customer.

 3. Drone List: This screen displays a list of all drones in the system.
 Clicking on a drone opens the Drone Details screen.